- 6 large eggs

 - Preheat oven to 375°.
 In a bowl, whisk the first five ingredients until blended; stir in chives.
 Divide ham and cheese among eight muffin cups coated with cooking spray.
 Top with egg mixture, filling cups three-fourths full.

-- Bake 22-25 minutes or until a knife inserted near the center comes out clean.
+- Bake 22-25 minutes or until a knife inserted in the center comes out clean.
 Carefully run a knife around sides to loosen.
 Yield: 8 mini frittatas.

 "These were simple to make and very good!
 Mine also made 10 portions instead of 8 which is great!
 My daughter is excited as they are perfect for her grab-and-go mornings!
 Will definintely make again!"